leanstacks/react-starter-kit/.github/ISSUE_TEMPLATE/bug.md

 ### Describe the bug

-A clear and concise description of what the bug is.
+_Provide a clear and concise description of what the bug is._

 ### Steps to reproduce